MESH-Research/invenio-stats-dashboard/docs/source/architecture.md

     - `rights` (array[object]): Total number of records by rights
     - `resource_types` (array[object]): Total number of records by resource type
     - `languages` (array[object]): Top N languages by number of records (configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT)
-    - `affiliations_contributor` (array[object]): Top N contributor affiliations by number of records (configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT)
-    - `affiliations_creator` (array[object]): Top N creator affiliations by number of records (configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT)
+    - `affiliations` (array[object]): Top N creator and contributor affiliations by number of records (configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT)
     - `funders` (array[object]): Top N funders by number of records (configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT)
     - `periodicals` (array[object]): Top N journals/periodicals by number of records (configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT)
     - `publishers` (array[object]): Top N publishers by number of records (configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT)
     - `subjects` (array[object]): Top N subjects by number of records (configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT)

-The subcount properties are named slightly differently from the delta aggregations.
-With unified field names, the subcount properties use the same names across delta and snapshot documents.
+The subcount properties use the same names across delta and snapshot documents.
 The subcount for each day includes all values for the metadata field that have been used in the community/instance to-date.
 For example, the `access_statuses` subcount will provide a number for all access status values that appear in any record.
-The `affiliations_contributor` subcount will provide a number for the top N contributor affiliations that have been used in the community/instance to-date (where N is configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT).
+The `affiliations` subcount will provide a number for the top N creator and contributor affiliations that have been used in the community/instance to-date (where N is configurable via COMMUNITY_STATS_TOP_SUBCOUNT_LIMIT).

 Each subcount array object has the same shape as the subcount objects in the corresponding delta aggregations.